TimescaleDB Production Migration Runbook

 - validate the restored data

-- switch the application connection details
+--no-owner - switch the application connection details

 - bring the application back online